chenjie199234/account/api/account_user.md

 ------------------------------------------------------------------------------------------------------------
 {
 	//value must in ["email","tel","oauth"]
-	"src_type":"str",
+	"verify_src_type":"str",
-	//when src_type is oauth,this is the oauth service name "src_type_extra":"str",
+	//when verify_src_type is oauth,this is the oauth service name "verify_src_type_extra":"str",
 	//if this is empty,means send dynamic password
-	//if this is not empty,means verify dynamic password "dynamic_password":"str",
+	//if this is not empty,means verify dynamic password "verify_dynamic_password":"str",
 	//value length must > 0
 	"new_nick_name":"str"
 }